-When the SM2:0 bits are written to 010, the SLEEP instruction makes the MCU enter Power-down mode.
-In this mode, the External Oscillator is stopped, while the External Interrupts, the Two-wire Serial Interface address watch, and the Watchdog continue operating (if enabled).
-Only an External Reset, a Watchdog Reset, a Brownout Reset, a Two-wire Serial Interface address match interrupt, an External Level Interrupt on INT7:4, or an External Interrupt on INT3:0 can wake up the MCU.
+Power-down Mode When the SM2..0 bits are written to 010, the SLEEP instruction makes the MCU enter Powerdown mode.
+In this mode, the external Oscillator is stopped, while the external interrupts, the Two-wire Serial Interface address watch, and the Watchdog continue operating (if enabled).
+Only an External Reset, a Watchdog Reset, a Brown-out Reset, a Two-wire Serial Interface address match interrupt, an external level interrupt on INT7:4, or an External Interrupt on INT3:0 can wake up the MCU.
 This sleep mode basically halts all generated clocks, allowing operation of asynchronous modules only.

 Note that if a level triggered interrupt is used for wake-up from Power-down mode, the changed level must be held for some time to wake up the MCU.
-Refer to External Interrupts for details.
+Refer to "External Interrupts" on page 90 for details.

 When waking up from Power-down mode, there is a delay from the wake-up condition occurs until the wake-up becomes effective.
 This allows the clock to restart and become stable after having been stopped.
-The wake-up period is defined by the same CKSEL Fuses that define the Reset Time-out period, as described in Clock Sources.
+The wake-up period is defined by the same CKSEL Fuses that define the Reset Time-out period, as described in "Clock Sources" on page 38.